 Making your own dumplings is really easy when you use wonton wrappers.
-These are really simple vegetarian dumplings were created for our wonton soup, but could easily find themselves in any number of delicious soups.
+These are really simple vegetarian dumplings with mushrooms were created for our wonton soup, but could easily find themselves in any number of delicious soups.
 If you love them, try adding them to other soups.

-1. Heat a sauté pan on medium heat and add olive oil.
+- Heat a sauté pan on medium heat and add olive oil.
 When the pan is hot, add mushrooms.
 Sauté the mushrooms until they are soft, about 10 minutes.
 Remove from the heat and pour into the bowl of a food processor.
 Pulse the cooked mushrooms until they are ground into a paste.
 Let cool.

-3. To make each dumpling, place about 2 teaspoons of mushroom mixture in the center of each wrapper.
+- To make each dumpling, place about 2 teaspoons of mushroom mixture in the center of each wrapper.
 When ready to shape, brush two of the edges with water.
 Fold the dry sides onto the wet sides to form a triangle.
 Press with your fingers to make sure they are closed.

-4. Place the shaped dumplings onto a baking sheet.
+- Place the shaped dumplings onto a baking sheet.
 Once all the filling and wrappers are used, place the dumplings in the freezer until cold.
 Reserve until needed.
 To cook, boil in broth or water until cooked through, about four minutes.

 Ann's Tips and Tricks

-This recipe yields more dumplings then is needed for the wonton soup.
+This recipe yields more dumplings then needed for the wonton soup.
 If you have leftovers, you can keep them in the freezer.
 You can also add more to the soup.
 Other ways for cooking the leftover dumplings are steaming and pan frying.